ditekshen/is-wos/Analysis.md

 ## Correlation 'God is Great'

-27 unique samples distributed among HawkEye, AgentTesla and AgentTesla-T1, respectively, had religiously themed passwords, with specific patterns that potentially tie the accounts to the same operator.
+27 unique samples distributed among HawkEye, AgentTesla and AgentTesla, respectively, had religiously themed passwords, with specific patterns that potentially tie the accounts to the same operator.
 This is particularly evident when the origins of samples are correlated to the same source(s).
 No God condones theft, stealing, or crime.

 | User                        | Count | Password            | Count | Family              |
 |-----------------------------|-------|---------------------|-------|---------------------|